leylls/CFG-Group-6/README.md

 - [Design and architecture / what software was used](  # contributing)
 -  [Video Demo](  # license)

 ## Description

-        TrackMazon is a
-price - tracking
-app
-for Amazon products that alerts users via email when a tracked product hits their desired price.Our project aims to create an application with a user-friendly interface, web scraping for product info, efficient data storage, and an email notification system for when the price drops.
+TrackMazon is a price-tracking app for Amazon products that alerts users via email when a tracked product hits their desired price.
+Our project aims to create an application with a user-friendly interface, web scraping for product info, efficient data storage, and an email notification system for when the price drops.

     ## Why TRACKMAZON
 We wanted to create an app that would: